The Succession-worthy finale of the Dominion v Fox nearly-trial

 A mob of journalists and cameras followed lawyers for Dominion after addressing cameras parked outside the courthouse, hoping to get a better idea of what exactly is inside the massive settlement.

-Moments later, a Fox statement attributed only to the “network” acknowledged that the “court’s rulings finding certain claims about Dominion to be false.”
+Moments later, a statement from Fox attributed only to the “network” confirmed the settlement.

-It was a plot twist worthy of Succession, the darkly comical TV drama about a business dynasty thought by some to be at least partly based on the Murdochs.
+“We are pleased to have reached a settlement of our dispute with Dominion Voting Systems,” the statement said.
+“We acknowledge the Court’s rulings finding certain claims about Dominion to be false.
+This settlement reflects Fox’s continued commitment to the highest journalistic standards.
+We are hopeful that our decision to resolve this dispute with Dominion amicably, instead of the acrimony of a divisive trial, allows the country to move forward from these issues.”

 That afternoon, Fox host Howard Kurtz – who attended the near-trial in Delaware – read the statement on his programme, adding that claims from Mr Trump and his allies “on Fox and elsewhere” about Dominion “stealing votes” and “flipping” them to Joe Biden in the 2020 election were “obviously false.”